LESOTHO ROAD TRIP – CROSSING THE MOUNTAIN KINGDOM

 In case of border gate closure, eg, Sani Pass border gates close during bad weather periods, it’s best to phone the gate ahead of arrival.

-Lesotho Travel Advice for your Lesotho Road Trip
+Lesotho Road Trip Options

 - You will need a valid passport and sufficient funds to enter Lesotho

 - Most countries are issued a Visa on arrival for a maximum period of 14 days however you can check eligibility here